 FIU has implemented the Panther Book Pack rental program, which provides your required print and digital course materials at a flat rate of \$20 per undergraduate credit hour.
 When you registered for your classes this session, you were notified via email of the required course materials that are included in the Panther Book Pack.
 The Panther Book Pack program applies to all undergraduate credit hours per academic session.
 I recommend that you review the pricing for all materials across your classes this session compared to the Panther Book Pack flat rate.
 If the Panther Book Pack is not your best option, you may opt out up to three days after the add/drop deadline.
-You may opt back into the Panther Book Pack up to three days after the add/drop deadline.
-If you do not opt out of the Panther Book Pack rental program, you will be charged \$20 per credit hour and the course materials will be reserved for you for the undergraduate courses for which you are registered.
+You may opt back into the Panther Book Pack rental program, you will be charged \$20 per credit hour and the course materials will be reserved for you for the undergraduate courses for which you are registered.
 For more details, visit bookpack.fiu.edu